gost-dom/browser/docs/why-gost.md

 must interact with the user interface.

-But setting up initial entities in the system, or verifying the state of persisted entities, this should reuse the existing code you already have in
+But setting up initial entities in the system, or verifying the state of persisted entities should reuse existing code you already have in the project.

 Some projects use only black box testing when testing the user interface.
-That is a [flawed strategy],
-and might even not be possible.
+That is a [flawed strategy], and might even not be possible.

 [flawed strategy]: 1.1.1-Black-box-testing-is-a-flawed-strategy.md